danshilm/Tatooine-380/README.md

 # Tatooine-380
-A collection of scripts and dockers for my home media server The *rrs work with Nzb360.
+A collection of scripts and dockers for my home media server.

+NOTE: The *rrs work with Nzb360.

 The compose file contains:
 - tecnativa/docker-socket-proxy